- This story is regularly updated for relevance. Last updated: Aug. 4, 2021

 The United States recorded more than 3 million deaths in 2020.
 That would make it a record year for deaths—and the COVID-19 pandemic is a significant factor for how so many Americans died in 2020.

 The Associated Press noted in late December that “preliminary numbers suggest that the United States is on track to see more than 3.2 million deaths this year, or at least 400,000 more than in 2019.”
 This would represent a rise of about 15% from 2019’s numbers, and, depending on finalized December numbers, could be even greater.

 It’s the highest single-year percentage leap since 1918, when a flu pandemic and World War I contributed significantly to American death totals.
 In 1918, death totals rose an alarming 47% from the previous year.
 The Native American communities in the U.S. also were greatly affected by the pandemic in 2020.

 According to the AP, there was reason to be hopeful for overall death numbers to come down in 2020 before the pandemic emerged.
 The article notes that the overall mortality rate fell a bit throughout the U.S. in 2019, attributable to reductions in heart disease and cancer deaths.

-Fortune, in its coverage of the news, added that the number of American deaths “typically rises by a few tens of thousands every year” due to the aging of the population.
+Fortune, added that the number of American deaths “typically rises by a few tens of thousands every year” due to the aging of the population.
 It also noted that the age-adjusted death rate dropped about 1% in 2019, and according to Centers for Disease Control and Prevention data, life expectancy rose by about six weeks to 78.8 years.